4 Easy DIY Fake Blood Recipes (Splatter Test Included!)

 Here’s everything you need to re-create buckets of blood, Evil Dead style:

-Now, when I made this back in 2010, I don’t remember using any non-dairy creamer.
-Instead, I believe we used chocolate syrup as a thickening agent to make it extra dark and extra gooey.
-It is possible we used creamer and chocolate syrup – ten years is a long time, after all.
+I’ve made this for a short film before, but I don’t remember using any non-dairy creamer.
+Instead, we used chocolate syrup as a thickening agent to make it extra dark and gooey.
+It is possible we used creamer and chocolate syrup.

 Where to Get The Right Amount of Red Food Coloring

 One problem I found when procuring the ingredients for this recipe was that red food coloring is hard to find in bulk.
-This recipe takes a lot of red food coloring – and red food coloring on its own is relatively rare to find directly on the shelf of your local grocery store.
+This recipe requires a lot of red food coloring, and it is relatively rare to find it on its own directly on the shelf of your local grocery store.

-The average red food dye container at a typical grocery store is around 1 Fluid ounce – definitely not enough even for our scaled down recipe.
+The average red food dye container at a typical grocery store holds around 1 Fluid ounce, definitely not enough for our scaled-down recipe.

-If you are looking for a store that might carry the right amount (at least a full cup’s worth) then try for Smart and Final.
-Smart and Final is a bulk retailer, and therefore sells large quantities of things like this that other grocery stores don’t have.
+If you want a store with the right amount (at least a full cup’s worth), try Smart and Final.
+Smart and Final is a bulk retailer and, therefore, sells large quantities of things like this that other grocery stores don’t have.

-Otherwise, you’ll need to find a bulk supplier online, either through Amazon or another ecommerce source that sells in bulk like Web Restaurant Store.
+Otherwise, you’ll need to find a bulk supplier online, either through Amazon or another e-commerce source that sells in bulk, like the Web Restaurant Store.

 Non-Dairy Creamer vs Chocolate Syrup

-Since I didn’t remember using the non-dairy creamer last time around, I was a little confused about what type of creamer would be best for this task.
+Since I didn’t remember using the non-dairy creamer last time, I was a little confused about what type would be best for this task.
 I ended up going with a powdered creamer instead of a liquid one, which had an interesting effect – we’ll get into it below.

-Also, since some of the other recipes on this list use chocolate syrup, I recommend having some on hand for this recipe as well – you don’t need it, but you might want to have it to experiment with, consistency wise.
+Also, since some of the other recipes on this list use chocolate syrup, I recommend having some on hand for this recipe as well, you don’t need it, but you might want to have it to experiment with consistency.

 Tools for Mixing